Story Worlds

 Nicki and Jared are trouble from day one with their strained relationship.
 As two trekkers intent on reaching Everest Base Camp, their route overlaps with Satya's, creating an uneasy alliance that shifts from temporary to permanent when the group is waylaid in Namche Bazaar.
 It is the one place they shouldn't linger, and as each attempt to leave circles back in misfortune, tensions and self-interest escalate, crippling the very trust on which survival hinges.
 If folklore has taught Satya anything, it's this: the three of them are not alone.

 *Note: This novel has not been published.
-Only the excerpt is publicly available.

 A Bite this Deep